UHHC services & programmes

 Read about the key services we offer.
 If you require further information about these or other services, please do not hesitate to contact us.

 A team of nurses, led by a Diabetes Speciality Nurse help patients with diabetes to self-manage and improve their overall health and wellbeing.
 Due to their expertise, they are able to care for our patients in the community, where once they would have had to attend hospital clinics.

 For further information on diabetes, go to www.diabeties.org.nz .

-Working together with your doctor or nurse, you will develop a plan for your care which may involve setting goals to manage your health and minimise complications.
-They will ensure you are aware of other services and supports available to help maintain your health and wellbeing.
+Working together with your doctor and LTC nurse, you will develop a plan for your care which may involve setting goals to manage your health and minimise complications.
+They will ensure you are aware of other community services and supports which can enhance your health and wellbeing.

 If you think you may be eligible for the LTC programme, please ask your doctor or nurse.

 Our registered nurses are qualified and experienced smear-takers.
 Patients can have a cervical smear with either their GP or a nurse.

 Some patients are eligible for a FREE smear with a nurse, please ask the nursing staff if you are eligible for this.

 Immunisation is one of the most effective ways of protecting yourself and your children from infectious diseases.
 The nurses at UHHC are all trained vaccinators and will provide this service for you and your family.